microsoft/profile-explorer/docs/docs/assembly-view.md

 ##### Inlinees

-Displays a menu with the inlinees (inlined functions) that directly contribute slow instructions, sorted by the execution time of all instructions originating from a particular inlinee in decreasing order.
+Displays a menu with the inlinees (inlined functions) that directly contribute to slow instructions, sorted by the execution time of all instructions originating from a particular inlinee in decreasing order.

 [![Profiling UI screenshot](img/assembly-inlinees_1303x459.png)](img/assembly-inlinees_1303x459.png){:target="_blank"}